department-of-veterans-affairs/va.gov-team/products/caregivers/1010cg-mvp/Sign-as-a Rep-Round3-Oct2021/Usability research/usability-research-plan.md

 - 50% people who identify as an ethnicity/race other Caucasian
 - At least 1 participant 35 or under and 1
 - At least 1 participant over 55
-- At least 1 participant that does not have a college degree (to include enlisted Vets)
+- At least 1 participant that does not have a college degree
 - At least 1 participant who lives in a rural or remote area

 **Recruitment requirements**

-- All must have a laptop/desktop or phone/tablet and be willing to be complete the test on the device
+- All must have a laptop/desktop and be willing to be complete the test on the device (prototype is not available for mobile)
 - Participants must be able to use Zoom, locate and use the chat function in Zoom, and to share their screen through Zoom.